davruet/artofsurveillance/syllabus.md

 ##Law
 Big scary warning about the law:

-Please, please, please, keep me informed about what kind of experiments you are planning if they involve computers you don't own.
+Please, please, please, keep me informed about what kind of experiments you are planning **if they involve computers you don't own**.
 The space we're entering in this class is fraught, politically and legally.
 For artistic and academic reasons, the law can be a subject of interest.
 In addition, students must understand how the law might relate to their personal practice.
 Computer abuse laws are written broadly and enforced selectively.
 In this country's heightened climate of official anxiety, an aggressive prosecutor might consider the work of an artist as a threat to national security or social order.
 As a general rule, systems of power go to great lengths to protect what they consider vital infrastructure.
-Surveillance is considered an infrastructural pillar by the US government and others, as are computer networks.
-Computer networks are in general some of the most vulnerable and difficult to secure foundations of national infrastructure.
-Instead helping to build resilient technological defenses, which would make surveillance and other means of control more difficult, part of the federal government's strategy so far has been to use draconian legal measures against individuals it identifies as threats.
-Aaron Swartz, Kevin Mitnick, and a number of other so-called "hackers" have run afoul of the system, and have have been threatened or punished with prison sentences typically reserved for murderers.
+Surveillance systems are considered an infrastructural pillar by the US government and others, as are computer networks in general.
+Computer networks are also some of the most vulnerable and difficult to secure foundations of national infrastructure.
+Instead of helping to build resilient technological defenses, which would make surveillance and other means of control more difficult, part of the federal government's strategy so far has been to use draconian legal measures against individuals it identifies as threats, to make examples of them.
+Aaron Swartz, Kevin Mitnick, Barrett Brown, and a number of other so-called "hackers" have run afoul of the system, and have have been threatened or punished with prison sentences typically reserved for murderers.
 Prosecutors and the law do not distinguish civil disobedience from terrorist threats.
 In the case of networked computers, the legal line between speech and crime is very fuzzy.
 There are many things that might seem innocent, or protected by freedom of speech, that could actually land you decades in jail.

 So, please, let's all try to stay out of federal prison.